All Episodes

 Unbelievable times we're living in.

-The one that the mob and the media, the ones that big tech told us, the one that Joe Biden said is not gonna be a miracle.
+The one that the mob and the media, the ones that big tech told us, the one that Joe Biden said is not going to be a miracle.

 Well, it's kind of miraculous.

-Uh has anyone in the media ever stop to think what an incredible accomplishment pushed driven by a guy that's a businessman named Donald Trump?
+Has anyone in the media ever stop to think what an incredible accomplishment push driven by a guy that's a businessman named Donald Trump?

-We can barely ever say a nice words about him.
+We can barely ever say a nice word about him.

 I'm sorry, that's Joe Biden's chief of staff.

-Um, like James Kleiber, and they're actually urging Biden to establish an independent commission that would assign blame for people that died from the pandemic.
+Like James Clyburn, they're actually urging Biden to establish an independent commission that would assign blame for people that died from the pandemic.

 And they want to put the blame, where do you think, on Donald Trump?